 Hospitals typically generate large quantities of hazardous chemical waste.
 Hazardous waste is defined and regulated by the United States Environmental Protection Agency and also (in New York State) by the NYS Department of Environmental Conservation.
 Much of the non-pharmaceutical chemical waste generated is solvent waste (such as alcohol and xylene) from laboratories.
 To protect patients, visitors and staff, and to preserve the natural environment, healthcare facilities strive to minimize the quantity of hazardous chemicals they purchase, use and discard.
 Hospitals also are investigating non-hazardous alternatives for materials classified as hazardous.

-- Eliminated the use of osmium tetroxide, glutaraldehyde and epoxy resin in the Electron Microscopy laboratory
+- Permanently eliminate use of osmium tetroxide and epoxy resin in Electron Microscopy.

 Before Stony Brook Medicine initiates new clinical procedures or instrumentation, first we consider hazardous waste that might be generated.
 As part of that effort, the Department of Laboratories uses a checklist when requesting capital equipment.
 The checklist includes “Issues to be Considered Prior to Implementation”, and a hazard analysis is undertaken to determine safety precautions (electrical safety, proper disposal of chemical and dry/liquid hazardous waste, and chemical hazards.)
 For example, in the Core and Histology Labs, laboratory equipment that generated hazardous waste was replaced with newer instrumentation that no longer generated hazardous waste.
 Also, as an alternative to incineration, our laboratory xylene and alcohol waste was used for energy recovery – specifically, fuel blending, which means it is used as a fuel for industrial processes.